ARCT5505 Conservation in Cultural Landscapes, Historic Towns and Urban Precincts

 - Students are able to (1) understand the evolution of the key international concepts in conservation—cultural landscapes, historic towns and urban precincts; (2) develop research and investigation skills, and an understanding of the role of different disciplines involved in conservation; and (3) apply their knowledge to the critical review of existing reports, and to the development of appropriate conservation policies for particular places.

-- Typically this unit is assessed in the following ways: (1) case study reports; (2) group field work exercises; and (3) major assignment.
+- Indicative assessments in this unit are as follows: (1) case study reports; (2) group field work exercises; and (3) major assignment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.